On this page:

 - Pregnancy Referral (online form)

-The free expectant fathers course is an opportunity for men to reflect on the changes they will be going through whilst looking at the impact that a baby will have on their lives.
+The expectant fathers course is an opportunity for men to reflect on the changes they will be going through whilst looking at the impact that a baby will have on their lives.
 The sessions are skills and discussion based, encouraging personal experience with demonstrations and exercises used to provoke reactions.
+There is a small charge of £20:00 per person for the whole day session to ensure we retain the services of the Charity.

 - To build new fathers confidence generally, but particularly in terms of their role, their skills and their ability to support their partner and baby